 3. Characters will continue to drop like flies

 Even given Game of Thrones notorious penchant for killing off major characters, I think we’re all going to be surprised by just how many major characters won’t survive the series finale.
-I’m torn on whether or not I think Dany, Jon, Sansa, Bran or Arya will snuff it, but I think every other member of the lead cast is fair game, and in particular, I’m starting to worry that Tyrion has been marked for death.
+I’m torn on whether Dany, Jon, Sansa, Bran or Arya will snuff it, but every other member of the lead cast is fair game, and more than any other character, I’m starting to worry that Tyrion is marked for death.

-Part of me thinks that a meaningful death (not necessarily a heroic one, but one with purpose) would be a logical and fitting end to the little guy’s character arc over the series, and part of me also thinks that Tyrion has evaded the reaper one too many times (at least one serious brush with death per season), and will soon fall victim to the brutal logic of the world he inhabits.
+Part of me thinks that a meaningful death (not necessarily a heroic one, but one with purpose) would be a logical and fitting end to the little guy’s character arc over the series.
+Another part of me thinks that Tyrion has escaped death too many times, and will soon fall victim to the brutal logic of the world he inhabits.
 Then there’s the fact that Martin and showrunners David Benioff and D.B.
 Weiss have openly admitted that they enjoy writing Tyrion.
 And what is the golden rule of writing?
 Kill your darlings.

-Of course, there’s also the matter of Martin’s original outline for the A Song of Ice and Fire books (written when he intended the books to form a trilogy, rather than a septa..septo… when it was going to be seven books), in which Tyrion lived beyond the story’s end.
+Of course, there’s also Martin’s original outline for the A Song of Ice and Fire books (written when he intended the books to form a trilogy, rather than a septa… septo… when it was going to be seven books), in which Tyrion lived beyond the story’s end.
 While this means I could be wrong about the Imp’s fate, the tale Martin originally planned to tell is so far considerably different to what saw print, so I’m not entirely convinced that this signals a reprieve for Tyrion.

 I also think that fans of Game of Thrones should brace themselves for some symbolic deaths too, as characters lose their sense of identity and their original selves basically cease to exist.
-Take Arya, who is slowly but surely becoming more and more dehumanised with each passing episode (and will continue to do so, if the books are any indication), to the point where I wonder whether the young woman present in the closing minutes of the last episode will bare any resemblance to the plucky young girl we met in the first.
+Take Arya, who is slowly becoming more and more dehumanised with each passing episode (and will continue to do so, if the books are any indication).
+I wonder whether the young woman present in the closing minutes of the last ever Game of Thrones episode will bare any resemblance to the plucky young girl we met in the first.

 2. All Houses will live by a new motto: “The enemy of my enemy is my friend”

 But for all that, I’m dead certain that at least one part of Martin’s initial plan for the series will come true: everyone still left standing when the White Walkers finally come knocking will unite together against this common threat.
-I’m also guessing that Dany will pilot one of her dragons into battle, with Jon in the saddle of another, and the third and final dragon being allocated to a yet another as-yet-unseen member of House Targaryen (fans of the books will be aware of one character who could fit the bill, but I’m not convinced this contender is legit).
+I’m also guessing that Dany will pilot one of her dragons into battle, with Jon in the saddle of another, and the third and final dragon allocated to a yet another as-yet-unseen member of House Targaryen (fans of the books will be aware of an as-yet-unseen character who could fit the bill, but I’m not convinced this contender is legit).

 1. Say goodbye to the Iron Throne

 My final prediction for Game of Thrones is easily the most controversial: despite the show revolving around the Iron Throne, I don’t think it will still be around once the series wraps up.
-At the very least, we can infer from the visions experienced by Dany and Bran of a ruined and snow-filled Red Keep that the future of King’s Landing isn’t looking bright, but I’d argue it goes deeper than that.
+At the very least, we can infer from the visions of a ruined, snow-filled Red Keep experienced by Dany and Bran that the future of King’s Landing isn’t looking bright, however, I’d argue it goes deeper than that.

-Over the course of the last four seasons, we’ve seen the world of men like King Robert, Ned Stark and Tywin Lannister slowly eroding away; indeed, the great Houses themselves are slowly being swept away, and there’s a sense that the status quo of the old world is being carried away along with them.
+Over the course of the last four seasons, we’ve seen the world of men like King Robert, Ned Stark and Tywin Lannister slowly eroding away.
+Indeed, the Great Houses are slowly being swept away, and there’s a sense that the status quo of the old world is being carried away along with them.
 And considering a key theme of Game of Thrones is power, including the power to both destroy and create, what better way is there to show this than by having the Iron Throne destroyed by the next generation as they use their own power to create a new world of their own?

-So yes, in the end, I think we’re going to see Westeros and its social order irrevocably changed, in the process becoming a place where something like the Iron Throne would be out of place.
+So yes, in the end, I think we’re going to see Westeros and its social order irrevocably changed, as becomes a place where something like the Iron Throne would be out of place.
 Maybe citizens of this world will end up with a democratic government at long last?
 Or am I being just a tad too hopeful?
 Whatever the new world turns out to be, it will be portrayed in a way that gives us a satisfying ending, but one that is very much bittersweet, too.
 After all, Martin doesn’t believe in the possibility of humanity achieving a true social utopia or in naïve happy endings devoid of consequence or uncertainty.